mainflux/docs/docs/provision.md

 To create bootstrap configuration you can use [Bootstrap][bootstrap] or `Provision` service.
 [Mainflux UI][mfxui] uses [Bootstrap][bootstrap] service for creating gateway configurations. `Provision` service should provide an easy way of provisioning your gateways i.e creating bootstrap configuration and as many things and channels that your setup requires.

-Also you may use provision service to create certificates for each thing.
+Also, you may use provision service to create certificates for each thing.
 Each service running on gateway may require more than one thing and channel for communication.
 If, for example, you are using services [Agent][agent] and [Export][exp] on a gateway you will need two channels for `Agent` (`data` and `control`) and one thing for `Export`.
 Additionally, if you enabled mTLS each service will need its own thing and certificate for access to [Mainflux][mainflux].
 Your setup could require any number of things and channels, this kind of setup we can call `provision layout`.